BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Deriving a Key

-If you want to use **Gordian Seed Tool** to derive a key (instead of outputting a derivation in response to a `ur:crypto-request` or simply doing your signing in **Seed Tool** using PSBTs), you can do so by selecting a seed, choosing to "Authenticate" the "Encrypted Data", and then clicking the "Derive Key" button.
+If you want to use **Gordian Seed Tool** to derive a key (instead of outputting a derivation in response to an Envelope request or simply doing your signing in **Seed Tool** using PSBTs), you can do so by selecting a seed, choosing to "Authenticate" the "Encrypted Data", and then clicking the "Derive Key" button.
 The "Other Key Derivations" option will allow you to easily derive keys on testnet or mainnet for: Master Keys, Cosigner keys (48'/0'/0'/2' for mainnet or 48'/1'/0'/2 for testnet), or Segwit keys (84'/0'/0' for mainnet or 84'/1'/0' for testnet).
 Simply click the "Derivation Preset" that you prefer.
 You can also enter a "Custom" derivation by hand.

 These various derivations will output a variety of keys for you:

 * Most Bitcoin derivations will output a private HD key, a public HD key, and an address.
-* A Bitcoin master key outputs the typical keys and address and also allows you to ouput an Output Descriptor (as a text descriptor or `ur:crypto-output`) and an Account Descriptor (as `ur:crypto-account`).
+* A Bitcoin master key outputs the typical keys and address and also allows you to ouput an Output Descriptor (as a text descriptor or `ur:output`) and an Account Descriptor (as `ur:account`).
 Be sure to touch the "Share" button for access to all the export options.

 The seed view page also contains quick buttons that just say "Cosigner Public Key" (at the top) and "Cosigner Private Key" (under the "Derive Key" button in the Encrypted Data).
 They derive a public or private Bitcoin Cosigner Key, using either Mainnet or Testnet, as recorded in your **Settings**.